 From homebase on the coast of Italy’s beautiful Lake Garda, Simmons collaboratively leads two different ensembles – Hippie Tendencies and NoteSpeak – with keyboardist, arranger, and songwriter Marco Cremaschini, each deeply but differently informed by Simmons’ own struggles and triumphs.

 Born in Colorado Springs (CO), Simmons survived several troubled adoptions and foster homes.
-She found solace, like so many artists, singing in her church choir and was featured soloist with the Boulder (CO) Youth Choir.
-At nineteen, Simmons moved to New York City to study theater and music at The American Academy of Dramatic Arts, and perform in various Pop, Funk, Soul, Blues and Jazz bands throughout the Manhattan club circuit at night.
-“Music is my savior, and my past has taught me empathy,” she reflects.
-From 1993 until 1997, Simmons explored and performed music in Amsterdam, Costa Rica, St. Marten, and France, where she began to compose her own music and lyrics.
-She continued her travels through Central and South America, and eventually returned to Europe to establish her new artistic home in Milan.
+She found solace in singing and was featured soloist with the Boulder Youth Choir.
+At nineteen, Simmons moved to New York City to study theater and music at The American Academy of Dramatic Arts while performing on the Manhattan club circuit at night.